ml4ai/skema/skema/text_reading/text_reading/README.md

-# ASKE AutoMATES Text Reading project
+# SKEMA TextReading Text Reading project

 Using Processors, Odin and a webapp, this project is read scientific papers and extract information about models, variables, and related concepts.